maruel/pre-commit-go/DESIGN.md

 ### Fast

   - All checks are run concurrently.
-  - Checks for prerequisites is concurrent.
+  - Lookup for prerequisites presence is concurrent.
   - Checks are only run on the relevant code, not on the whole tree.
   - Checks are increasingly involved based on mode; pre-commit vs pre-push vs continuous-integration.